aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

 bucket.addEventNotification(s3.EventType.OBJECT_CREATED, new s3n.SnsDestination(topic));
 ```

-If you do not want for S3 to validate permissions of Amazon SQS, Amazon SNS, and Lambda destinations you can use this flag:
+If you do not want for S3 to validate permissions of Amazon SQS, Amazon SNS, and Lambda destinations you can use the `notificationsSkipDestinationValidation` flag:

 ```ts
 declare const myQueue: sqs.Queue;